Himeji: Government

 Himeji has a mayor-council form of government with a directly elected mayor and a unicameral city council of 46 members.
 Himeji contributes eight members to the Hyogo Prefectural Assembly.
 In terms of national politics, the city is divided between the Hyōgo 11th and Hyōgo 12th districts of the lower house of the Diet of Japan.

-Mayors of Himeji City (1889–Present)
+Mayors of Himeji City (1889–present)

-Economy
+Economy and Tourism

 Himeji is located within the Hanshin Industrial Area and Harima Seaside Industrial Areas.
 The coastal region is heavily industrialized, with steel mills, chemical plants, semiconductor and automobile electronics predominating.
 In addition, Kansai Electric Power's Himeji No. 1 Power Station and Himeji No. 2 Power Station are located in the area.
 The northern two-thirds of the city is mainly agricultural and commercial fishing off the southern seacoast also plays a role in the economy.
 Traditional crafts include the production of butsudan (Buddhist altars), leather crafts, glue, matchmaking and candles.

+Himeji lies near the famous “Golden Route” tourist itinerary, which stretches from Tokyo west to Osaka.
+Himeji is about 1.5 hours west of Osaka by train.
+Himeji faces the scenic Seto Inland Sea and boasts one of Japan’s best-preserved feudal-era castles.
+In the Himeji area, tourists can experience a medium-sized Japanese city away from the crowds of Osaka and other large cities.